Skip links

 Yes, PPC campaigns are primarily focused on clickable ads…but remember what we said earlier about high search volume on mobile devices?
 That’s where Call Ads come in.

-Call ads are a great way to get higher call volumes of patients wanting to book an appointment.
+Call Ads are a great way to get higher call volumes of patients wanting to book an appointment.

 Call Ads (previously “Call Only” ads) only appear in search results when a patient is browsing on a mobile phone.
 Rather than needing to click through to a website, skim through content, and fill out a form, Call Ads place a phone call to the practice immediately.